 Drugs should be given their approved, not proprietary, names, and the source of any new or experimental preparations should be given.
 Abbreviations should not be used.
 Scientific measurements should be given in SI units, followed, in the text, by traditional units in parentheses; in tables and illustrations values should be expressed only in SI units, but a conversion factor should be given.
-Blood pressure, however, should be expressed in mm Hg and haemoglobin as g/dl.
+Blood pressure, however, should be expressed in mm Hg.